기본 콘텐츠로 건너뛰기

 • Basic toiletries (but Korean convenience stores are treasure troves if you forget something)

-A smiling female traveler wearing a straw hat and backpack stands in front of a traditional Korean palace, with bold text reading "Plan Your Korea Trip with Ease: What to Pack, Wear, and Know Before Flying.
+A smiling female traveler with a straw hat and backpack stands in front of a traditional Korean palace, representing a Korea travel packing guide.

 ☁️ “What’s the weather like — really?”